 Online applications for all ages:

 I don't have the time/permission to schedule class visits.
 Can you visit my school?

 Yes!
-Librarians visit schools as well as staff availability allows.
+Librarians visit schools as staff availability allows.
 We offer storytimes for younger classes and give presentations with booktalks and resources for special assignments to older kids and teens.
 We can also tell students about library programs, volunteer opportunities and other resources for students such as homework helpers and test prep resources.
 Locate the library closest to your school on our Neighborhood Map.
 Call and ask to speak with the Children's Librarian if your students are 12 or under, or the Young Adult Librarian if they are teens.
 Or email firstname.lastname@example.org and tell us the name of your school, grade, and location.
 School visits must be scheduled at least two weeks in advance.